Eleanor Clark

 Eleanor Clark (July 6, 1913 - February 16, 1996) was an American writer and "master stylist," best known for her non-fiction accounts.

 Background

 Eleanor Clark was born on July 6, 1913, in Los Angeles, California, but grew up in Roxbury, Connecticut.
 She attended Vassar College in the 1930s, where she met Mary McCarthy.

 Career

 Clark was involved with the literary magazine Con Spirito there, along with Elizabeth Bishop, Mary McCarthy, and her sister Eunice Clark.
 She also associated with Herbert Solow and helped translate documents for the 1937 "trial" of Leon Trotsky.

 During World War II, Clark worked in the Office of Strategic Services (OSS) in Washington, DC.

 Clark wrote reviews, essays, children's books, and novels.

 Personal life and death

 In 1937, Clark married Jan Frankel, a secretary of Trotsky; they divorced by the mid-1940s.
 In 1952, Clark married Robert Penn Warren and lived in Fairfield, Connecticut, with him and their two children, Rosanna and Gabriel.

+In her mid sixties, Clark developed an aggressive form of macular degeneration that later stabilized but left her with seriously reduced vision.

 On February 16, 1996, Clark died age 82 in Boston, Massachusetts.